pagkly/Zed/Investopedia3/Marketing Strategy.md

 ## The Creation of Marketing Strategy

-The ultimate goal of a marketing strategy is to achieve and communicate a sustainable [competitive advantage](https://www.investopedia.com/terms/c/competitive_advantage.asp) over rival companies by understanding the needs and wants of its consumers.
-Whether it's a print ad design, [mass customization](https://www.investopedia.com/terms/m/masscustomization.asp), or a social media campaign, a marketing asset can be judged based on how effectively it communicates a company's core value proposition.
+The ultimate goal of a marketing strategy is to achieve and communicate a sustainable [[competitive advantage]](https://www.investopedia.com/terms/c/competitive_advantage.asp) over rival companies by understanding the needs and wants of its consumers.
+Whether it's a print ad design, [[mass customization]](https://www.investopedia.com/terms/m/masscustomization.asp), or a social media campaign, a marketing asset can be judged based on how effectively it communicates a company's core value proposition.

 [Market research](https://www.investopedia.com/terms/m/market-research.asp) can help chart the efficacy of a given campaign and can help identify untapped audiences to achieve bottom-line goals and increase sales.